joshydavid/information-security-study-notes/resources/networking.md

 - Layer 6 makes the data presentation for application to consume
 - Responsible for translation, encryption, compression of data
 - For encryption, layer 6 will encrypt on sender end and decrypt on receiver end so that it can present the application layer with unencrypted, readable data
-- Compresses data it receives from layer 7 before delivering it to layer 5 to improve speed and efficency
+- Compresses data it receives from layer 7 before delivering it to layer 5 to improve speed and efficiency

 ### Layer 5 - The Session Layer

 ![Layer 5](./images/networking/layer_5.png)

 - Responsible for opening/closing communication between 2 devices known as session
-- Stay open long enough to transfer all the data, but promptly closes to avoid wasting ersources
+- Stay open long enough to transfer all the data, but promptly closes to avoid wasting resources

 ### Layer 4 - The Transport Layer